ilobmirt/service-lxd/README.md

 ## Known Limitations:
 ***
-The following are the current limitations of the role as of the time of this writing (2023-FEB-27).
+The following are the current limitations of the role as of the time of this writing (2023-MAR-30).
 Of course though, this code is open source.
 Feel free to play with this at your heart's content.

-- Storage pools really only have been vetted to work with DIR storage.
-And of that , only that within the directory given for the role. **DEFAULT:** '/lxd-system'
+- Storage pools really only have been vetted to work with DIR and BTRFS storage.

 - OS support is limited to the Guest Os' tested in the development environment.
 Although it could also theoretically support Arch and Alpine distros as well